locize/locizify/README.md

 }
 ```

-In some situations you like to define an explicit key for that segment:
+In some situations you like to define an explicit key for that segment.
+The default key attribute is `i18next-key`, so just add that attribute to the html element to be used as own translation key and the html element value will be used as default value:

 ```js
 // <div i18next-key="myKey">This is my text.</div>